 Application of percentage-of-completion methods of revenue recognition requires the use of reasonable and dependable estimates of the future material, labor, and overhead costs that will be incurred and a disciplined cost estimating system in which all functions of the business are integrally involved.
 These estimates are determined based upon industry knowledge and experience of our engineers, project managers, and financial staff.
 These estimates are significant and reflect changes in cost and operating performance throughout the contract and could have a significant impact on our operating performance.
-Adjustments to original estimates for contract revenue, estimated costs at completion, and the estimated total profit are often required as work progresses throughout the contract and as experience and more information is obtained, even though the scope of work under the contract may not change.
+Adjustments to original estimates for contract revenue, estimated costs at completion, and the estimated total profit are often required as work progresses throughout the contract may not change.
 These changes are recorded on a cumulative basis in the period they are determined to be necessary.